cdominicatBI/APIDocPortal/docs/ConfigurationServiceUserGuide.md

 # Configuration Service API User Guide

-This overview explains how to use the Organization Service APIs when configuring a deliverable.
+This overview explains how to use the [Configuration Service API](reference/ConfigurationServiceAPI.yml) when configuring a deliverable.

 ## What is the Configuration Service?